-Do I Need a Lawyer to Set up an LLC?
+Do I Need a Lawyer To Start an LLC?

 Forming a limited liability company (LLC) is the process of taking your freelancing or small business idea and turning it into a legal business entity.
-Your LLC will give you tax benefits and protect your personal assets if anything happens to your company.
+Your LLC will give you tax benefits and shields you from personal liability if anything happens to your company.
 It costs between $50-$500 on average to register your business.

-You do not need an attorney to form an LLC.
+There is no legal requirement to hire an attorney to form an LLC.
 Most states allow LLC formation by registering the business entity on your secretary of state's website and with the Internal Revenue Service (IRS).
-Once you register, you can buy or rent a building and have company bank accounts.
+LLCs provide advantages over sole proprietorships and general partnerships.
+Their structure gives limited liability protection to the business owner and members, shielding you from personal liability for your business's obligations.
+Once you register as an LLC, you can buy or rent a building and open company bank accounts.
 Unfortunately, your company can also be sued.

 Some attorneys also offer online services or set fees for helping you form your company.
-Others may ask a small fee for consulting services to make sure you are on the right track.
+Others may ask a small fee for business law consulting services to ensure you are on the right track.

 If your LLC is just a few people or there are relatively simple assets, then you will likely be able to do much of the process on your own.
 If your LLC involves multiple people or partners, bank financing, complex assets, or other concerns, then you can prevent many issues by consulting with an attorney first.

 Bringing an Attorney in After Forming Your LLC